abhishek-kumar-code/Redfish_Public/Specification.md

 * The service and resource path component parts _uniquely identify_ the resource in a Redfish service.
 In an implementation:
 * The resource path component part shall be unique.
-* A [relative URI](#redfish-defined-uris-and-relative-uri-rules) in the body and HTTP headers payload can identify a resource in that same implementation.
+* A [relative reference](#redfish-defined-uris-and-relative-reference-rules) in the body and HTTP headers payload can identify a resource in that same implementation.
 * An absolute URI in the body and HTTP headers payload can identify a resource in a different implementation.
 For the absolute URI definition, see [RFC3986](#RFC3986).